- Diversity, Equity, and Inclusion

 Cornell University requires all applicants to complete their application materials without the use of paid agents, credentials services, or other paid professional assistance.
 The use of such services violates University policy, and may lead to the rejection of application materials, the revocation of an admissions offer, cancellation of admission, or involuntary withdrawal from the University.

-The evaluation process There is no formula that guarantees admission.
+There is no formula that guarantees admission.
 We will carefully evaluate all the above components of your application.
 We tend to look for the following:

 - A coherent body of coursework with a high average grade in the A− to A+ range.